NickTomlin/nicktomlin.github.io/_posts/2017-07-12-viml-functions.md

 " ['Hey!', 'Howdy!', 'Hi!']
 ```

-And, we can remove our simple function entirely and perform our string modifications within the Lambda if we want:
+We can even remove our simple function entirely and perform our string modifications within the Lambda if we want:

 ```viml
 let greetings = ['Hey', 'Howdy', 'Hi']